 The following countries were non-represented in the FAO Regular Programme as at 3 April 2017:

-Antigua and Barbuda, Bahamas, Bahrain, Barbados, Belarus, Belize, Brunei Darussalam, Cambodia, Central African Republic, Chad, Cook Islands, Democratic P.R. of Korea, El Salvador, Eritrea, Estonia, Federated States of Micronesia, Grenada, Kiribati, Kuwait, Lao People's Democratic Republic, Latvia, Lesotho, Libya, Maldives, Marshall Islands, Monaco, Montenegro, Myanmar, Nauru, Niue, Palau, Qatar, Samoa, Sao Tome and Principe, Saudi Arabia, Solomon Islands, South Sudan, Suriname, Swaziland, Timor Leste, Tuvalu, United Arab Emirates.
+Antigua and Barbuda, Bahamas, Bahrain, Barbados, Belarus, Belize, Brunei Darussalam, Cambodia, Central African Republic, Cook Islands, Democratic P.R. of Korea, Eritrea, Estonia, Federated States of Micronesia, Grenada, Kiribati, Kuwait, Lao People's Democratic Republic, Latvia, Lesotho, Libya, Marshall Islands, Mauritius, Monaco, Myanmar, Nauru, Niue, Palau, Qatar, Samoa, Sao Tome and Principe, Saudi Arabia, Solomon Islands, South Sudan, Suriname, Swaziland, Timor Leste, Tuvalu, United Arab Emirates.

 Under-represented Countries: member countries with less than the established minimum number of nationals currently working for FAO under the Regular Programme budget.

-The following countries were under-represented on the FAO Regular Programme as at 1 January 2016:
+The following countries were under-represented on the FAO Regular Programme as at 3 June2016:

-China, Cuba, Indonesia, Iran, Israel, Japan, Malaysia, Mexico, Norway, Oman, Poland, Romania, Slovakia, Slovenia, Republic of Korea, Russian Federation, Singapore, Switzerland, Thailand, Turkey, United States, Venezuela.
+Australia, China, Cuba, Indonesia, Iran, Israel, Japan, Malaysia, Mexico, Norway, Oman, Poland, Romania, Slovakia, Slovenia, Republic of Korea, Russian Federation, Singapore, Sweden, Thailand, Turkey, United States, Venezuela.